PetkovSvetoslav/Currency-Conversion-Task/README.md

 # Currency Conversion Application

 This application is a self-contained RESTful service built using Spring Boot that provides currency exchange rate functionality, conversion services, and transaction history management.
-It integrates with an external exchange rate provider for real-time rates and supports both in-memory H2 database operations for persistence and testing.
+It integrates with an external exchange rate provider for real-time rates and supports both in-memory & H2 database operations for persistence and testing.
-There are added (documented) settings for working with PostgreSql DB.
+There are added (documented) settings for working with PostgreSQL DB, by default now work with H2 for easier testing.
 We use exchangerate.host API key for exchange rate integration.
 ---